KevinSmhevin/old-profile/index.md

 I'm Kevin, a software developer with 3+ years experience in managing highly scalable backend systems.

 I previously worked at **Tesla** as part of the digital products team.
-There I worked on the process automation software to support the battery, energy and charging products.
+There I worked on process automation software to support the battery, energy and charging products.

 * * *